-All BJJ fighters who fail to master these principles.
+All BJJ fighters fail to master these principles.
 So, he will always attempt to use strength to attack and defend while they are in a rough jiu jitsu position.

 Unaware that there are more opportunities to conserve and manage their energy.
-And they get fatigued unnecessarily that is very bad in jiu jitsu.
-Because, the risk to run out of energy equal losing the BJJ match.
+And they get fatigued unnecessarily which is very bad in jiu-jitsu, because, the risk to run out of energy equals losing the BJJ match.

-In short, when you use ‘Be Flow like Water’ principle in Brazilian Jiu Jitsu or in life, you will be more comfortable taking hard choices without losing control or energy.
+In short, when you use the ‘Be Flow like Water’ principle in Brazilian Jiu-Jitsu or in life, you will be more comfortable taking hard choices without losing control or energy.

 source: Redbeard Combatives

 Brazilian Jiu Jitsu Principles: Avoid Overreaching

-Many practitioners tend to overreach in Brazilian jiu jitsu, because they frequently feel compelled to grab onto something that is almost out of their reach.
-Nerverthless, this maybe happens when they being smashed by a BJJ partner.
+Many practitioners tend to overreach in Brazilian jiu-jitsu because they frequently feel compelled to grab onto something that is almost out of their reach.
+Nevertheless, this may happen when they are being smashed by a BJJ partner.

 Thus, they attempt to survive by reaching out to the leg they expect their jiu-jitsu opponent will use against them.
 Or maybe when trying to pass the guard.
 As a result, they try to grab their BJJ opponent’s far arm, thinking it will disrupt his leverage.
 So the question is :

 why overreaching is bad in Brazilian jiu jitsu?

 When we overreach from the top in a jiu jitsu game, our balance is compromised, giving our jiu jitsu opponent a good chance to isolate our arms from our core.
 Thus, both situations can quickly put you in bad BJJ positions in a BJJ fight.

 source: BJJ Hacks TV

-In short, overreaching is a simple BJJ principles, its can opens your body for variety of jiu jitsu attacks.
+In short, overreaching is a simple BJJ principle, it can open your body for a variety of jiu-jitsu attacks.
 But, more likely it will be more helpful in some jiu jitsu positions.
 If you manage effectively your moves and read correctly BJJ opponent game.